 That’s not to say they never need rehoming.
-In the UK, approximately 10% of Glens are thought to be rescued or rehomed from their original home.
+In the UK, around 10% of Glens are rescued or rehomed from their original home.

-But when a dog only exists in small numbers to begin with, the possibility of finding an adult dog to rehome is slim.
+But when a dog only exists in small numbers to begin with, the chance of finding an adult dog to rehome is slim.

 Older dogs who are failed show prospects or retired breeding dogs are sometimes rehomed through the community of breed fans affiliated to their national breed club.

 The Glenn of Imaal Terrier breeding community is small.